White woman with colorful hair, nose piercing, hat, holding palm up in halt sign

 Don’t keep your essay to yourself

 It’s personal, it’s something you’d rather not share, and you think no one has time to read it anyway.
 Nope—not letting others see your application essay is not a good decision.
 Everyone, from teachers to professional writers, needs another pair of eyes on their work.
 Ask a friend who is a strong writer to help you spot grammar problems.
 Ask your older sister to read for clear content.
 Ask a teacher for his opinion.
-If their feedback is in conflict, it’s your decision what to revise, but it won’t hurt to consider a few readers’ viewpoints.
+If their feedback is in conflict, you decide what to revise, but it won’t hurt to consider a few readers’ viewpoints.
 Then read your essay aloud.
 This is a great way to catch mistakes your eye tends to glide right over.

 Related: 15 Mind-Blowing College Essay Tips